charlieroberts/interface.server.2/src/ApplicationManager.js.md

 Emit an event telling the ApplicationManager listeners that a new application has been created.

         this.emit( 'new application', app )
       },

+*createAppplicationWithObj* is used to generate an application (a set of inputs that with mappings and associated destinations) from a provided
+JavaScript object.
+      createApplicationWithObject: function( obj ) {
+        var app = new AM.Application( obj )

+        this.emit( 'new application', app )
+      },